vijayanant/vijayanant.github.io/content/posts/from-patterns-to-practice/the-decision-engine/index.md

 ---
-title: "The Decision Engine: Making Data-Driven Architectural Choices"
+title: "The Decision Engine"
+subtitle: "Making Data-Driven Architectural Choices"
 date: 2025-01-05T10:50:00-07:00
 draft: true
 series: ["From Patterns to Practice"]
 series_order: 4
 tags: ["architecture", "decision making", "weighted scoring matrix", "data-driven", "business priorities", "architectural analysis"]
 description: "Learn how to move from qualitative analysis to a final, justifiable, and data-informed architectural decision using a Weighted Scoring Matrix to factor in business priorities."
----

-# The Decision Engine: Making Data-Driven Architectural Choices

-### How to move from a qualitative analysis to a final, justifiable, and data-informed architectural decision

----

-# The Decision Engine: Making Data-Driven Architectural Choices

-### How to move from a qualitative analysis to a final, justifiable, and data-informed architectural decision

 ---

 ## Introduction: The Final Tie-Breaker